I was thinking about rest and how it’s the place of my true identity. It’s the place I was created to live in.

 When in rest, I have peace but I also have a co-laboring partnership with the force of heaven to help me accomplish things.
 Of course, I don’t even have to accomplish anything if that is my desire.

-My identity is that I am who He says I am and what I do or don’t do has no bearing on that.
-I am already approved by Him so I might as well quit all the striving and simply be who I am, resting in the realization that this process is not always easy but is ALWAYS worth it.
+My identity is that I am who God says I am and what I do or don’t do has no bearing on that.
+I am already approved by God so I might as well quit all the striving and simply be who I am, resting in the realization that this process is not always easy but is ALWAYS worth it.